Dennis Pitta: 2013

-On the NFL's annual Top 100 Players list, Pitta barely made the cut, coming in at number 100.
 On May 13, 2013, the Ravens announced that Pitta signed his second round restricted free agent tender worth $2.023 million.

 On July 27, 2013, Pitta suffered a dislocated and fractured hip during training camp and underwent surgery the same night.
 Pitta was not immediately placed on injured reserve and examinations of the hip revealed no ligament or cartilage damage, but he was still expected to miss the entire season.

 In Week 14 of the 2013 season, Pitta returned to on field action for first time since Super Bowl XLVII.
-He caught 6 passes for 48 yards and a touchdown in a 29-26 win against the Minnesota Vikings.
-Many people stated that he seemed to pick up exactly where he had left off.
+In his return, he recorded a receiving touchdown in a 29–26 win over the Minnesota Vikings.
+In the 2013 season, he appeared in four games and recorded 20 receptions for 169 yards and a touchdown.